 I remember being 15 years old when my family got our first computer with internet capabilities - I know, I've just aged myself but there you have it.
 Anyway, the first thing I ever searched for was 'fairy art'.
 It opened up a whole world for me that I never dreamed could exist.
 I saw artists like Amy Brown creating and selling their work....ON THE INTERNET!
 And they were successful!
 I can still remember feeling so inspired.
 I found myself constantly doodling and practicing, learning new skills, focusing on details, trying to be better.
 The only class I ever wanted to take in high school was art.

 When my then-boyfriend-now-husband and I moved in together I still wasn't in a place to be able to work outside the home.
-But I have never been the type of person who's felt comfortable just living off of someone else either.
-This was the point where I attempted selling my work online for the very first time.
+But I have never been the type of person who's felt comfortable doing nothing either.
+That's when I decided to start selling my art online for the very first time.
 I started making ACEO cards (2.5x3.5") and listing them for sale on Ebay.
 Sometimes they sold for $1.
 Sometimes not at all.
 But people grew more and more interested in these tiny works of art.
 And all of a sudden they exploded!
 I was finally contributing financially to our little family while doing something I absolutely loved without having to leave the safety of our little bubble.
 I grew more confident.
 I felt purposeful.
 I felt excited!
 And little by little, my mental health started to improve.
 I went from fighting against being house bound to living life again.
 Not without struggles, of course, but I was starting to flourish.